tomaszrondio/newscoop-grunt-boilerplate-less/README.md

 This one is for deployment

-It does everything that "watch" task does plus it minifies css and increments VAR_ENV for css and js versioning.
+It does everything that "watch" task does plus it minifies css and increments VER_ENV for css and js versioning.

 Use it before deployment.